 - Flexibility, adaptability, excellent interpersonal skills and cultural sensitivity;

 - Experience living and working internationally is a strong asset.

-Prior to the COVID-19 pandemic, the Organization of African Youth’s focus was in providing a platform for young people in Africa to assert their power in numbers, energy and imagination to transform Africa.
-In the current COVID-19 context, OAY is delivering essential goods and services to communities within their implementation area.
+Prior to the COVID-19 pandemic, RefuSHE’s focus was in providing a platform to protect, educate, and empower orphaned, unaccompanied, and separated refugee girls and young women.
+In the current COVID-19 context, RefuSHE is delivering essential goods and services to communities and beneficiaries within their implementation area.